numbbo/coco/docs/coco-doc/source/index.rst

 General Code Structure
 ===============================================

-The code bases consists of two parts.
+The code basis of the COCO_ code consists of two parts.

 The *Experiments* part
   defines test suites, allows to conduct experiments, and provides the output